 DAS will send information about rates and services directly to department directors as changes and updates occur.
-The latest of these communications are below for your reference.

 DAS provides a wide range of services encompassing general services, information technology, human resources and state accounting functions for government.
 These services are divided into three categories: utility, marketplace or leadership.

 Utility services are those most efficiently provided through a centrally-managed resource in order to maximize efficiency and/or capture economies of scale – where it makes economic sense to have a single supplier for all users, like Capitol Complex space management.
 Customers (other state agencies) are required to purchase utility services from DAS.

 Funding: customers have a voice in setting these utility rates through the Customer Council, which is similar to a board of directors in the private sector.
 Utility services are funded by payments made by the agencies using the services.